pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 :mod:`~eventsourcing.dcb` --- Dynamic consistency boundaries
 ============================================================

-From version `9.5`, this library supports dynamic consistency boundaries (DCB) by providing:
+From version 9.5, this library supports Dynamic Consistency Boundaries (DCB) by providing:

-* an :ref:`implementation <DCB Objects>` in Python of the basic objects defined in the `DCB specification <https://dcb.events/specification/>`_
+* an :ref:`implementation <DCB Objects>` in Python of the basic objects defined in the `specification <https://dcb.events/specification/>`_
-* :ref:`DCB event stores <DCB recorders>` that work in-memory, in PostgreSQL, and with UmaDB
+* a range of :ref:`event stores <DCB recorders>` that work in memory, with PostgreSQL, and with UmaDB
 * some :ref:`higher-level abstractions <Higher-level abstractions>` to make working with DCB easier
-* support in the :doc:`projections module </topics/projection>` for eventually-consistent views of :ref:`DCB applications <DCB application>`
+* support in the :doc:`projections module </topics/projection>` for eventually-consistent materialized views

 .. _Introduction to DCB:

 Introduction to DCB
 ===================

-Dynamic consistency boundaries (DCB) is a new variant of event sourcing presented in a `humorously provocative way <https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html>`_ as "killing the aggregate".
+Dynamic Consistency Boundaries is a significant variant of event sourcing presented in a `humorously provocative way <https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html>`_ as "killing the aggregate".